 Coroutines built-in support vs library

 When talking about coroutines, it's common to refer to them as a single concept.
-They're instead composed of two components: built-in support provided by the Kotlin language (compiler support and elements in the Kotlin standard library), and the Kotlin Coroutines library (named kotlinx.coroutines).
+In fact, they consist of two components: built-in support provided by the Kotlin language (compiler support and elements in the Kotlin standard library), and the Kotlin Coroutines library (named kotlinx.coroutines).
 Sometimes they are treated as the same entity, but they are very different from each other.

 Built-in language support is designed to be minimalistic and give as much freedom as possible.
-It can be used to reproduce practically any concurrence style known from other programming languages, but at the same time, it is not convenient to use it directly.
+It can be used to reproduce practically any concurrency style known from other programming languages, but it is not convenient to use it directly.
 Most of its elements, such as

 Continuation, are supposed to be used by library creators rather than by application developers.

 On the other hand, we have the kotlinx.coroutines library.
-It is a separate dependency that needs to be added to the project.
+This is a separate dependency that needs to be added to the project.
 It's built on top of the built-in language support.
-It is way easier to use, giving developers a concrete concurrence style.
+It is way easier to use and gives developers a concrete concurrence style.

 |Built-in support||kotlinx.coroutines library|